I Know People Like You

 The data integrity held better than I expected.
 Under very high load there were edge cases - ticket IDs for the same customer could be in a different order across the two servers on a return purchase - but because the IDs were consistent within each server, it never caused a real problem.
 It held the fort until I could replace it with something better.

-A senior engineer within me was not happy with this solution.
 I occasionally lie awake at night imagining the databases diverging and figuring out how I would fix it.

-I picked PostgreSQL for two reasons.
+I picked PostgreSQL over MySQL when MySQL was the obvious choice.
 Under heavy load it stays up — it slows to a crawl, but it keeps going.
 And it had transactions.
 I was building an ecommerce site; I needed transaction support.
-MySQL was the obvious choice at the time — fast, popular, query cache, replication.
-But it didn’t have transactions, and under sustained load it had a habit of just giving up.
+MySQL was fast and popular.
+It also had a habit of giving up under sustained load.
+I still pick PostgreSQL - but nowadays, so do most other people.

-When you’re accountable for the consequences - personally, not institutionally - the risk calculus changes.
+The thing these decisions had in common was that I was the person who’d be fixing them at 3am if they went wrong.
+When you’re personally accountable for the consequences, the risk calculus changes.
 You think harder about what failure looks like.
 You build the contingency before you go live.
 You know which direction to pull if it goes sideways.

 “I know people like you - you come in, shake things up and get things done - but that’s not what I’m looking for.”